 A word about prices: my espresso was a snip at 10 Yuan (a shade over £1) while the rest of Manner’s pricing was similarly reasonable.
 It’s the only place I visited in Shanghai where I paid under London prices.
 Most of the rest of the shops were either on a par with London or heading towards Hong Kong pricing, particularly when it came to pour-over and retail bags of coffee.

 Manner roasts all its own coffee and you can buy any of the beans, including the house blend.
 In all, there were seven single-origins on offer, including a washed and a natural Yirgacheffe, as well as Kenyan Guatemalan, Colombian and Sumatran beans.
 The prices varied from around £4 to £8 for a 250g bag.
 However, what caught my eye was the Yunnan, the same single-origin Chinese coffee I’d had at Sumerian Coffee.
 Whereas the two bags I’d bought there had set me back just under £8 each, Manner was half the price, so I made another impulse purchase.
-This one’s destined as a gift, so I will let you know what the recipient made of it in due course!

 |205 NANYANG ROAD • JING’AN • SHANGHAI • CHINA|